Christmas on a budget does not need to be a sad affair…

 I guess I’m not a very good learner — but I did want to share seven things that I’ve learned about Christmas purchases:

-This post was originally written in Nov 2016, and was updated in Nov 2017.
+This post was originally written in Nov 2016, and has been updated.

 Christmas on A Budget: